-Pintangle offers tutorials, free patterns, eye candy galore, and tracks stitch related online resources.
-I mainly focus on hand embroidery and crazy quilting as my aim is to promote and encourage hand embroidery but I also follow topics related to contemporary textile practice, crafts, studio and art journals.
+Pintangle focuses on contemporary hand embroidery and cary quilting.
+Here you will find hand stitch tutorials, free patterns, eye candy galore, and I highlight stitch related online resources.
+I mainly focus on hand embroidery and crazy quilting as my aim is to promote and encourage hand embroidery as a form of self expression.

 A little back story